100 Participants Needed

 The trial is studying whether it's safe to stop antithrombotic treatment (medication that prevents blood clots) 12 months after a PFO closure.
 It doesn't specify if you need to stop other medications, so it's best to ask the trial team for guidance.

-What data supports the effectiveness of antiplatelet treatment discontinuation after PFO closure for stroke?
+What evidence suggests that antiplatelet treatment discontinuation might be an effective approach after PFO closure for stroke?

 This trial is for individuals under 60 who've had a cryptogenic stroke or TIA and successfully underwent transcatheter PFO closure.
 It's not for those over 60, with MRI contraindications, high RoPE score, significant residual shunt post-closure, atrial fibrillation after closure, multiple cardiovascular risk factors including smoking and hypertension, diabetes, thrombophilia or recurrent strokes/TIAs within a year of closure.